jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

 (5) A permit must not be granted under this Part if a monetary deposit or bond that is required by the Minister as security for compliance with the conditions of the permit has not been deposited with the chief executive.
 (6) The Minister must not grant an exploration permit or a mining permit in respect of privately owned minerals, except as provided for by—
   (a) section 84 of the Marine and Coastal Area (Takutai Moana) Act 2011:
-  (b) section 130 of the Ngāti Pāoa Claims Settlement Act 2025.
+  (b) section 130 of the Ngāti Pāoa Claims Settlement Act 2025:
+  (c) section 119 of the Ngāti Rāhiri Tumutumu Claims Settlement Act 2026:
+  (d) section 89 of the Ngāti Tara Tokanui Claims Settlement Act 2026:
+  (e) section 146 of the Ngāti Hei Claims Settlement Act 2026.
 (7) If an existing privilege exists, the Minister must not grant a permit in respect of all or part of the land and the mineral to which the privilege relates without the consent of the current holder of the privilege.
 (8) Subsection (1) is subject to section 5A(3) of the Continental Shelf Act 1964.